 Reusability is one of the main advantages of test automation scripts, but there is a thing about the gaming industry that makes it a little more complicated.
 Unlike other software products, each game is built on new code.
 That is why game test automation requires a particular approach.
 Such as providing functions that hide the game code details from the automated tests to maximize test reusability.

 The Human Factor

 Test automation does not eliminate the need for human testers.
-At the end of the day, some tests cannot be automated (like ad hoc or playtesting. for example).
-However, it will definitely leave more time for the manual assessment of the playability, balance, and other issues.
+At the end of the day, some tests cannot be automated (like ad hoc or playtesting, for example).
+However, it will definitely leave more time for the manual assessment of playability, balance, and other issues.

 That is why it is imperative to assign this task to experienced test automation engineers who would not imperil the whole thing.
 A trusted provider of independent software testing services will arrange a team of seasoned professionals on-demand, able to handle the automation process flawlessly.